iOS17/sideloadly/README.md

 - Apple Silicon Sideloading Support!
 Use Sideloadly to install (unsupported) iOS apps to your M1/M2 Pro/Max/Ultra Mac!
 Works with Free/Paid Apple IDs & SIP enabled
 - Apple TV (tvOS) Sideloading Support!
 Sideloadly can now sideload apps onto your Apple TV!
 NEW!
 - Drag & drop .IPA support
-- Change minimum iOS version required to run the app
+- Change the minimum iOS version required to run the app
 - Remove app/IPA restriction on supported devices
 - Change the app name that will appear on your home screen
 - Change the app icon that will appear on your home screen NEW!